llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

       include devices that `acc_device_not_host` also includes:
         * `acc_device_nvidia` is supported as recommended in OpenACC 3.1, sec.
 A.1.1 "NVIDIA GPU Targets".
+        * `acc_device_radeon` is supported as recommended in OpenACC 3.1, sec.
+A.1.2 "AMD GPU Targets".
         * `acc_device_x86_64` and `acc_device_ppc64le` are supported
           but are not mentioned by OpenACC 3.1
-        * `acc_device_radeon` is not yet supported but is recommended in OpenACC 3.1, sec.
-A.1.2 "AMD GPU Targets".
     * `acc_device_not_host` may include devices that no architecture-specific enumerator includes.
 This situation is not ideal but can arise when either the OpenMP implementation's